-Many tutorials will instruct you on how to perform a Backdoor Roth Conversion.
-Many discuss some of the necessary items (step transaction doctrine, etc).
-I, unfortunately, ran into several snags because it was my very first time and most of the tutorials that I found were for people who already had a Roth IRA set up.
+After following some other tutorials on performing a Backdoor Roth IRA, I unfortunately ran into several snags.
+It was my very first time and most of the tutorials that I found were for people who already had a Roth IRA set up.

-It was not straightforward at all, but utilizing a backdoor Roth conversion is vital to building wealth for high-income earners.
+It was not straightforward at all, but performing a backdoor Roth IRA conversion is vital to building wealth for high-income earners.

-Today, we will discuss exactly how to set up your first Vanguard Backdoor Roth.
-If it’s your first time performing a Backdoor Roth, you may want more information after reading through this post on how to perform $24,000 in one year (if married) or $12,000 (if single).
-If that’s you, read my post on breaking the $12,000 contribution rule.
+Today, we will discuss exactly how to set up your first Backdoor Roth IRA at Vanguard.
+If it’s your first time performing a Backdoor Roth IRA, you may want more information after reading through this post on how to perform $24,000 in one year (if married) or $12,000 (if single).
+If that’s you, read my post on contributing more than $6,000 per person in your first year.

 Necessary items to note prior to starting tutorial